 On the other hand, with credit cards, interest is charged on the outstanding balance at the end of the month and usually at a very high rate.

-Unlike with debit cards, credit card users can reap cash, discounts, travel points and many other perks by using rewards cards.
+Unlike debit cards, credit card users can reap cash, discounts, travel points, and many other perks by using rewards cards.

 Credit cards can also provide additional warranties or insurance for items purchased rather than paying retailers for extended warranties.